Julien-Wiegandt/SplitPay/README.md

 Make shure that the maven project load correctly (load dependencies)

+Go in the maven section on the top right of the screen >split-pay>Lifecycle>compile

+The project is compiled you can now work on it

 ### Run the Split Server
 Go to src>main>java>server>main.java
 Run the main method